West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- West Virginia and its opponents have gone over the current 55.5-point total in three of 11 games (27.3%) this season.

-- West Virginia's games this season have gone over 55.5 points three of 11 times.
+- Kansas' games have gone over 55.5 points in seven of 10 chances this season.

-- The two teams combine to average 46.3 points per game, 9.2 less than the total in this contest.
+- The two teams combine to score 46.3 points per game, 9.2 less than the total in this contest.

-- The 66.9 points per game these two squads have surrendered to opponents this season are 11.4 more than the 55.5 total in this contest.
+- The 66.9 points per game these two squads have allowed to opponents this season are 11.4 more than the 55.5 over/under in this contest.

 - The average total in Mountaineers games this season is 52.5, three points fewer than Saturday's over/under of 55.5 .

-- In 2021, games involving the Jayhawks have averaged a total of 58.7 points, 3.2 more than the set total in this contest.
+- In 2021, games involving the Jayhawks have averaged a total of 58.7 points, 3.2 more than the set over/under in this contest.

 West Virginia Stats and Trends

-- West Virginia's games this year have gone over the point total four times in 11 opportunities (36.4%).
+- West Virginia's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- When West Virginia picks up more than 491.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that West Virginia picks up more than 491.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Mountaineers have turned the ball over 17 times this season, three more turnovers than the Jayhawks have forced (14).
+- The Mountaineers have turned the ball over three more times (17 total) than the Jayhawks have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.